youniquellc/auth-sdk/README.md

 };
 ```

-If you noticed in the policy above the role/user and role/presenter roles both have the same policy names underneath them.
+In the policy above the role/user and role/presenter roles both have the same policy names underneath them.
 This allows you to write the policy only once and then attach it to as many roles as is necessary.

 This is the easiest way and does not required a dev ops ticket to implement.
 Otherwise you'll have to write the policy, test it in dev, and then submit the policy to dev ops to have the policy added to the production dynamo tables.

 ## Writing policies

 There are a few ways to write policies.
-You can either write an Allow policies (all the policies in the example above are allow policies) or you can write Deny policies.
+You can either write Allow policies (all the policies in the example above are allow policies) or you can write Deny policies.
 Both types of policies accept conditions.

 The following is a list of the available conditions:
 - StringLike: Matches a string allowing you to use the glob operator (*) for wildcard matches.